uiuckimlab/PAPRAS-V0-Public/README.md

 ```

 # Credits
-This code was written by Kazuki Shin, Dhrub Mathur and Sankalp Yamsani.
+This code was written by Kazuki Shin, Dhruv Mathur and Sankalp Yamsani.
 The grasp detection code was adapted from 2020 PickNik Inc.